CURUFC Data Protection Statement

 - sending you details of volunteering opportunities

-- inviting you to alumni and other CURUFC/University events
+- inviting you to supporter, alumni and other CURUFC/University events

-- the promotion of other opportunities and services available to you (e.g. offers and opportunities available through the CURUFC & University’s network of alumni groups)
+- the promotion of other opportunities, benefits and services available to you (e.g. offers and opportunities available through CURUFC & the University’s network of alumni groups)

 - wealth analysis and research in order to improve our understanding of our alumni and supporters, inform our fundraising strategy and target our communications more effectively